Ephedrine: Australia

-Ephedrine and all Ephedra species which contain it are considered Schedule 4 substances under the Poisons Standard (October 2015).
-A Schedule 4 drug is considered a Prescription Only Medicine, or Prescription Animal Remedy – Substances, the use or supply of which should be by or on the order of persons permitted by State or Territory legislation to prescribe and should be available from a pharmacist on prescription under the Poisons Standard (October 2015).
+Ephedrine and all Ephedra species that contain it are considered Schedule 4 substances under the Poisons Standard.
+A Schedule 4 drug is considered a Prescription Only Medicine, or Prescription Animal Remedy – Substances, the use or supply of which should be by or on the order of persons permitted by State or Territory legislation to prescribe and should be available from a pharmacist on prescription under the Poisons Standard.

 South Africa

 In South Africa, ephedrine was moved to schedule 6 on 27 May 2008, which makes pure ephedrine tablets prescription only.
-Pills containing ephedrine up to 30mg per tablet in combination with other medications are still available OTC, schedule 1 and 2, for sinus, head colds and influenza.
+Pills containing ephedrine up to 30 mg per tablet in combination with other medications are still available OTC, schedule 1 and 2, for sinus, head colds, and influenza.

 Germany

 Ephedrine was freely available in pharmacies in Germany until 2001.
-Afterwards, access was restricted since it was mostly bought for unindicated uses.
+Afterward, access was restricted since it was mostly bought for unindicated uses.
 Similarly, ephedra can only be bought with a prescription.
 Since April 2006, all products, including plant parts, that contain ephedrine are only available with a prescription.